-For initial legal advice about a Cohabitation Agreement call our Cohabitation Agreement Solicitors on 03306069626 or contact us and we will help you.
+For initial legal advice about a living together agreement call our Cohabitation Agreement Solicitors on 03306069626 or contact us and we will help you.

-Unmarried couples in England & Wales have no legal rights if they separate.
+Unmarried couples in England and Wales have no legal rights if they separate.
 Without a living together contract, one of them could be left with nothing.

 We offer fixed fee Cohabitation Agreements and flexible pricing to suit your circumstances and your budget.
 Once we have provided you with a fixed price quote for the agreed work, that price will not change.